-- Protecting children from maltreatment; - Preventing impairment of children's health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes.
-(Source: Working Together to Safeguard Children (2015)
+- Protecting children from maltreatment, inside or outside the home, including online. - Providing help and support to meet the needs of children as soon as problems emerge - Preventing impairment of children's mental and physical health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes.
+(Source: Working Together to Safeguard Children)